To Be Announced: Refinement modal logics

 Just as a refinement of a given model is a restriction of a bisimilar copy of that model, refinement quantification is bisimulation quantification followed by relativization.
-In {\em bisimulation quantified} logics we have explicit quantifiers $\all p$ over propositional variables $p$ \cite{french:2006,visser:1996}. {\em Relativization} $\phi^p$ of a formula $\phi$ to a proposition $p$ is a syntactic way to describe model restrictions, such as the consequences of a public announcement: $(M|p)_s \models \phi$ iff $M_s \models \phi^p$, see \cite{milleretal:2005,jfak.book:2011}.
-In refinement modal logic, given $\phi \in \lang(\Dia)$, we have \cite[Sect.\ 4.3]{bozzellietal.inf:2014}:
+In {\em bisimulation quantified} logics we have explicit quantifiers $\all p$ over propositional variables $p$ \cite{french:2006,visser:1996}. {\em Relativization} $\phi^p$ of a formula $\phi$ to an atomic proposition $p$ is a syntactic way to describe model restrictions, such as the consequences of a public announcement: $(M|p)_s \models \phi$ iff $M_s \models \phi^p$, which of course in PAL is the same as $M_s \models \dia{p}\phi$, see \cite{milleretal:2005,jfak.book:2011}.
+In refinement modal logic, given $\phi \in \lang(\Dia)$, we have \cite[Sect.\ 4.3]{bozzellietal.inf:2014}: Example~\ref{ex.refex} was an illustration: given $M$, we first take its bisimilar copy $M'''$ and make an atom $p \in P$ true (only) in states $-1''',0''',1''',2'''$.
+Then announce $p$.
+Model $M'$ now results.

+This equivalence is a non-trivial result, because announcing an atom is far more restrictive than announcing an arbitrary formula, which in its turn is far more restrictive than executing an arbitrary epistemic action, such as a pointed action model.
+We will now discuss that.

-\paragraph{Relation between action models and refinement} \begin{quote} {\em Executing an action model produces a refinement of the initial model, and for every refinement of a finite model there is an action model producing it.} \end{quote} Given pointed model $M_s$ and epistemic action $E_e$, the resulting $(M \otimes E)_{(s,e)}$ is a refinement of $M_s$ by way of the relation $Z$ consisting of all pairs $(t,(t,f))$ such that $M_t \models \pre(f)$.
+\paragraph{Relation between action models and refinement} \begin{quote} {\em Executing an action model produces a refinement of the initial model, and for every refinement of a finite model there is an action model producing it.} \end{quote} We sketch the proof found in \cite{bozzellietal.inf:2014}.

+Given pointed model $M_s$ and epistemic action $E_e$, the resulting $(M \otimes E)_{(s,e)}$ is a refinement of $M_s$ by way of the relation $Z$ consisting of all pairs $(t,(t,f))$ such that $M_t \models \pre(f)$.
 Some states of the original model may get lost in the modal product, namely if there is no action whose precondition can be executed there.
 But all `surviving' (state,action)-pairs simply can be traced back to their first argument: clearly a refinement.